-In this section, we apply the proposed Lasso method to the growth regression models in economics.
-The neoclassical growth model predicts that economic growth rates would converge in the long run.
+In this section, we apply the proposed Lasso method to growth regression models in economics.
+The neoclassical growth model predicts that economic growth rates converge in the long run.
 This theory has been tested empirically by looking at the negative relationship between the long-run growth rate and the initial GDP given other covariates (see Barro and Sala-i-Martin (1995) and Durlauf et al. (2005) for literature reviews).
-Although empirical results confirmed the negative relationship of them, there has been some criticism that the results heavily depend on the selection of covariates.
+Although empirical results confirmed the negative relationship between the growth rate and the initial GDP, there has been some criticism that the results heavily depend on the selection of covariates.
 Recently, Belloni and Chernozhukov (2011b) show that the Lasso estimation can help select the covariates in the linear growth regression model and that the Lasso estimation results reconfirm the negative relationship between the long-run growth rate and the initial GDP.